-Michael Woods is a new faculty member at Willamette University and a Continuing Instructor in the Department of Spanish.
+Michael Woods is a Continuing Instructor in the Department of Spanish.
 He was born in Snohomish, WA and has traveled extensively throughout Central and South America.
-He holds a BA in Spanish from Western Washington University and a MA in Contemporary Latina/o Studies from Oregon State University.
-He recently arrived from the University of Mexico where he is finishing the requirements for the PhD program in Hispanic Linguistics.
-His fields of research include Spanish sociolinguistics, sociology of language, language attitudes and identity, Salvadorans in Oregon, and Spanish language education.
-He has published on Salvadoran and Honduran voseo; more specifically, second person singular pronoun choice (Woods & Rivera-Mills 2010), language attitudes (Woods & Rivera-Mills 2012), and linguistic predictor variables conditioning vos/tú (Woods & Shin forthcoming).
-He is currently working on his dissertation tentatively titled: “Negotiating Salvadoran identities in Mexican-American spaces: Language and belonging in the Latin@ community of Salem, Oregon.”
-In addition, Michael also served as a Peace Corps volunteer in Honduras with the youth development program and is involved in the Oregon Cuban salsa community.
+He holds a BA in Spanish from Western Washington University and a MA in Contemporary Latinx Studies from Oregon State University.
+He is working on finishing his PhD program in Hispanic Linguistics through the University of New Mexico.
+His fields of research include Spanish sociolinguistics, sociology of language, language attitudes, language and identity(ies), language politics, Spanish in the US, and Spanish language education.
+He has published on Salvadoran and Honduran voseo; more specifically, second person singular pronoun choice (Woods & Rivera-Mills 2010), language attitudes (Woods & Rivera-Mills 2012), and linguistic predictor variables conditioning vos/tú among Salvadorans (Woods & Shin 2016).
+He is currently working on his dissertation tentatively titled: “Intraethnic Language Attitudes and (Un)Belonging among Salvadorans in Salem, Oregon.”
+Michael also served as a Peace Corps volunteer in Honduras with the youth development program and is a Qualified Spanish/English Healthcare Interpreter with the State of Oregon.

 Continuing Instructor of Spanish